 Implementing this vision together

-As a group of machine learning experts, everyone in my lab knows the value—and scarcity—of high-quality data.
-My guess is that anyone who has read this far will understand this, too.
-The framework I’ve outlined above is just one of many potential solutions to a problem that urgently needs to be addressed.
-In sharing it, I hope to start a debate that one day coalesces into a consensus and, eventually, action.
+As a group of machine learning experts, everyone in our lab knows the value—and scarcity—of high-quality data.
+Our guess is that anyone who has read this far will understand this, too.
+We recognise however that the community is still lacking a unified software that can generate and evaluate synthetic data for different purposes.

-If you’d like to learn more and get involved, please have a look at our publications on this topic and check out our hide-and-seek privacy challenge, which is part of the NeurIPS 2020 competition track.
+If you’d like to learn more and get involved, please have a look at our publications on this topic.
 You can also contact us here.
-This is a hugely worthwhile endeavor that cannot be achieved by one individual or one group.
+This is a hugely worthwhile endeavour that cannot be achieved by one individual or one group.
 It is going to take a whole community… so please, get in touch!